How To Find Out The Fuel Consumption Using Fleet Monitoring

 Here is a checklist of the steps you have to take if you do fleet monitoring manually:

-Let’s discuss these steps in detail now.
+Let’s look at the steps in detail now.

-Fleet monitoring is based on consumption values from daily use.
+Fleet monitoring is based on real consumption values from daily use.
 Unlike all other methods, no special measurements are carried out.

 The input values for the calculation of the fuel consumption are the distance traveled and the volume of fuel consumed.